top of page

 ★ How/when can I purchase a doll?

 Dolls are for sale in my shop at a scheduled date/time which is announced on Instagram, my newsletter (sign up here) and the SHOP PLANS page.
-Please note that my work often sells quickly, so you need to be ready at the scheduled time if you don't want to miss out.
+Please note that my work sometimes sells quickly, so you need to be ready at the scheduled time if you don't want to miss out.
 Dolls' listings are added to the shop for preview as I make them.
 I always only make one of each (if there are multiples of the same design, they get their own listing).
-I also offer custom orders every now and then, you can find all the info about that on this page.
+I also periodically offer custom orders, but not in 2025.

 ★ When will X doll be back in stock?

-I don't really 'restock' dolls that you see marked as sold in my shop.
-A sold doll could technically come back to the shop, but it's not guaranteed because I generally try to keep things interesting by changing or adding on to my previous designs.
-I may be able to remake a doll you fell in love with, for this you can place a custom order when they are available.
+I don't really 'restock' dolls that you see marked as sold in my shop (besides minis, but I could decide to stop making them at any point).
+A recreation of a sold doll could technically come back to the shop, but it's not guaranteed because I generally try to keep things interesting by changing or adding on to my previous designs.
+I may be able to recreate a doll you fell in love with when I eventually take on custom orders again, but I am taking a break from them for the entirety of 2025.

 ★ Why is your shop empty/why is everything sold out?

-My dolls often sell quickly after they are added to the shop.
-And because everything is handmade, I cannot offer many dolls per month/year (this makes them extra special).
+My dolls sometimes sell quickly after they are added to the shop.
+And because everything is handmade, I cannot offer many dolls per month/year - this makes them extra special.
 I always announce the next date and time of a shop update in the banner at the very top of every page on this website, on Instagram and in my newsletter (sign up here).

-★ I saw a doll on your Instagram/TikTok that I want - is it for sale?
+★ I saw a doll on your Instagram that I want - is it for sale?

 Have I only just posted a doll on Instagram?
 Then read the caption for info, it may state that they are part of my next release or if it was a custom order.
-As for dolls posted a while ago, check my shop.
+As for dolls posted a while ago or newer posts without any info (likely of an older doll), check my shop.
 Not there?
 Then they have already been sold.

 ★ Can I place a custom order?